Proof Without Words: If x >0, x + 1/x >=2

 Also, for x ,

 As we can see, they are also greater than 2.

 Instead of substituting x by individual values, we can also graph the function .
 As we can see in the graph below, the condition represents the area of the Cartesian plane to the right of y-axis.

-We can form rectangles of dimensions and .
+We can form rectangles with dimensions and .
 The area of each of these rectangles is equal to .

-The area of the square is which must be greater than or equal to 4.
-This is because it includes the area of the four green rectangles (4 square units) and the square of the square in the middle.
-Therefore, must be greater than or equal to 2.
+The area of the square containing the four rectangles is .
+This is because it includes the area of the four green rectangles (4 square units) and the area of the white square in the middle.
+Therefore, getting the square root of both sides of the inequality, is greater than or equal to 2.
 Therefore, .